misea/find-masto-folks/README.md

 ## Where does the data come from?

 The wonderful [Academics of Mastodon](https://nathanlesage.github.io/academics-on-mastodon/) site contains links to a variety of lists of academics in different disciplines.
-Because many of the lists are based on the [List of Sociologists](https://trutzig89182.github.io/Mastodon-Sociologists/) maintained by [David Adler](https://social.tchncs.de/@perspektivbrocken) et al. it was possible to combine them.
-For this prototype, the data is just loaded into your web browser.
-A later version will store it in an online database.
+Because many of the lists are based on the [List of Sociologists](https://trutzig89182.github.io/Mastodon-Sociologists/) maintained by [David Adler](https://social.tchncs.de/@perspektivbrocken) et al. this app can read the csv files.
+This application does not rely on a centralized database at this time.

 ## How do I add myself, or update my info?